Zahin-Hussain/FetchIn/README.md

-This is a project made only for educational purposes only.
+This is a project made only for educational purposes.